TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

              JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
 ```

-If no slurm.out file is created and no job is showing by sque, it meand the job has been canceled.
+If no slurm.out file is created and no job is showing by the squeue command, it means the job has been canceled.

 ## Bulletpoints